Pulse

 Narrative Structure

-• Opening Hook: An unsettling prologue sets the ominous tone, hinting at the terror to come while establishing the rules of this world.
+• Opening Hook: An unsettling prologue sets the ominous tone of Pulse, hinting at the terror to come.
+Kiyoshi Kurosawa establishes the rules of this world before introducing Kumiko Aso as Michi Kudo to its dangers.

 • Character Arc: The main character shows growth throughout the story, though some supporting characters could have been more fully realized.
 Kumiko Aso's arc is present but occasionally predictable.

-• Climax & Resolution: The final act escalates the terror to its peak, forcing characters to confront the source of horror directly.
+• Climax & Resolution: The final act escalates the terror to its peak, forcing Kumiko Aso to confront the source of horror directly.
+Kiyoshi Kurosawa's resolution provides adequate resolution.

 Ending Explained: Pulse

-The final moments of Pulse reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Pulse reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Pulse?